3 Content Types to Increase Your Membership Conversion Rate

 The second type of content is your conversion content

 What is it?
 Think of this as your follow-up or that nurtures your relationship with your leads to get them to join your association.
 Without a good follow-up email sequence and communication touchpoints, your association cannot convert qualified leads into members.
-Besides getting these prospects to join your association, your nurturing series aims to build a warm and engaging relationship with them.
+Besides getting these prospects to join your association, your nurturing series aims to build a warm and engaging relationship with them, start up a conversation with them, and tell them more about how your association can help them.

-Orchestrated correctly, conversion content creates multiple touchpoints and opportunities for connection, presenting a solid case for joining your association.
+Orchestrated correctly, conversion content creates multiple touchpoints, follow-ups, and opportunities for connection, presenting a solid case for joining your association.
 You may have difficulty converting prospects into members/customers without conversion content.

 Example of conversion content